NASA-EarthRISE/training_Getting_started_with_GEDI_spaceborne_lidar/README.md

 ## Usage Guidelines & Tips

 Data Access
-- Many modules download GEDI data (L2 or L4) or atmospheric, land-cover or topology auxiliary layers (e.g. SRTM, DEMs).
+- Many modules download GEDI data (L2 or L4).
 Ensure your internet connection is stable and that you have sufficient disk space.

 Quality Filtering
-- GEDI data include quality flags (e.g. sensitivity, beam status).
+- GEDI data include quality flags (e.g. sensitivity, beam type, etc. ).
 Tutorials emphasize applying filters to avoid spurious or low-confidence measurements.

 Spatial Subsets / AOIs
 - Where possible, focus on modest-sized areas (e.g. tens to a few hundreds of footprints) to speed execution and avoid memory bottlenecks.